-- Overall, it is recommended to maintain the structure of the CV template (see Information for Applicants, p18: "Curriculum vitae ...should follow the suggested template") - In addition to the s provided by the CV template, please present also key activities as reviewer for journals - Ensure an impeccable and reader-friendly layout also of the CV and Track Record section - Appendix to CV: All ongoing and submitted grants and funding of the PI (Funding ID) Mandatory information not counting towards page limits - According to information by the ERCEA, the information in this table is also used to support the selection of reviewers for the proposal (avoiding potential conflicts of interest with reviewers that might be involved in running/submitted projects with the applicant). - However, if several ongoing grants are listed which will temporally overlap with the ERC project, it is advisable to also demonstrate that the PI will be able to fulfil his/her time commitment to the ERC project, e.g. by indicating the percentage of time commitment of the PI for the other grants in the table. - For submitted grant proposals which strongly overlap with the content of the ERC project (e.g. in the case of an FWF START application), we recommend to add an explanatory sentence, e.g.: In case both the X grant application and the ERC grant application are successful, I shall accept the ERC Grant and decline the X grant - Based on a new sentence in the Information for Applicants guide1, we recommend to also include previous, concluded grants in this section, although the Funding ID section in the B1 template currently only refers to "all ongoing and submitted grants and funding of the PI".
+- Overall, it is recommended to maintain the structure of the CV template (see Information for Applicants, p18: "Curriculum vitae ...should follow the suggested template") - In addition to the examples provided by the CV template, please present also key activities as reviewer for journals - Provide the name of your PhD supervisor and the title of your thesis - Ensure an impeccable and reader-friendly layout also of the CV and Track Record section - Appendix to the CV: All ongoing and submitted grants and funding of the PI (Funding ID) Mandatory information not counting towards page limits - According to information by the ERCEA, the information in this table is also used to support the selection of reviewers for the proposal (avoiding potential conflicts of interest with reviewers that might be involved in running/submitted projects with the applicant).

+However, if several ongoing grants are listed which will temporally overlap with the ERC project, it is advisable to also demonstrate that the PI will be able to fulfil his/her time commitment to the ERC project, e.g. by indicating the percentage of time commitment of the PI for the other grants in the table.

+- For submitted grant proposals which strongly overlap with the content of the ERC project (e.g. in the case of an FWF START application), we recommend to add an explanatory sentence, e.g.: "In case both the X grant application and the ERC Consolidator grant application are successful, I shall accept the ERC Grant and decline the X grant" - Based on a new sentence in the Information for Applicants guide, we recommend to also include previous, concluded grants in this section, although the Funding ID section in the B1 template currently only refers to "all ongoing and submitted grants and funding of the PI".